edemspirit/eden-guardian/README.md

-# EDEM — not a brand.
+# EDEM — not a brand
-# It cannot be sold.
+# It cannot be sold
-# It cannot be restricted.
+# It cannot be restricted

 This is not a project.
 This is silence — that learned to speak.